wallacewinner/docker_wordpress/README.md

 # Welcome to Docker WordPress!
 Hi!
-The objective of this repository is create a base to star develop some plugin to WordPress.
+The objective of this repository is create a base to start develop some plugin to WordPress.

 ## Run